 Open loop systems are generally not recommended for the following reasons.

-For more information on ground-source heating see the Natural Resources Canada excellent page on Geothermal Heatpumps.
+For more information on ground-source heating and how heat pumps work, see the Natural Resources Canada excellent page on Geothermal Heatpumps.

 See our page about other House Heat options.